wp-plugins/leaflet-maps-marker/readme.txt

 == Changelog ==
 = v2.3.1 - 25.05.2012 =
 * [Blog post with more details about this release](http://www.mapsmarker.com/v2.3.1)
-* BUGFIX: fixed possible SQL injections and cross site scripting issues
+* BUGFIX: fixed several SQL injections and cross site scripting issues based on an external audit of the plugin

 = v2.3 - 26.04.2012 =
 * [Blog post with more details about this release](http://www.mapsmarker.com/v2.3)